solana-foundation/developer-content/docs/economics/inflation/_adjusted_staking_yield.md

 ![Graph of example growth of staked supply](/assets/docs/economics/example_staked_supply_w_range_initial_stake.png)

-Due to this relative change in representation, the proportion of stake of any token holder will also change as a function of the _Inflation Schedule_ and the proportion of all tokens that are staked.
+Due to this relative change in representation, the proportion of stake of any token holders will also change as a function of the _Inflation Schedule_ and the proportion of all tokens that are staked.

 Of initial interest, however, is the _dilution of **un-staked** tokens_, or